 Mr. Young has served as our Chief Executive Officer since February 2014 and as a director of the Company since September 2014.
+He has served as Executive Vice President of our advisor since June 2016.
 Prior to founding the Company, Mr. Young was the Senior Vice President of Business Development at GE Capital from 2004 to 2008.
-From 2008 to September 2014, Mr. Young served as an independent healthcare real estate consultant.
+From 2008 to September 2014.
+Mr. Young served as an independent healthcare real estate consultant.
 While at GE Capital, Mr. Young organized, colaunched and grew GE Capital's first acute medical real estate financing initiative.
-From 2000 to 2004, Mr. Young was Founder and Chief Investment Officer at Windrose Medical Properties Trust, which was acquired by Health Care REIT, Inc. (NYSE: HCN) in 2006 and changed its name to Welltower Inc. in 2015, where he was responsible for business development and acquisitions.
-From 1990 to 1999, Mr. Young served as the founding senior corporate officer responsible for business development and acquisitions at Healthcare Property Investors, Inc. (NYSE: HCP).
+From 2000 to 2004, Mr. Young was Vice President-Acquisitions at Windrose Medical Properties Trust, which was acquired by Health Care REIT, Inc. (NYSE: HCN) in 2006 and changed its name to Welltower Inc. in 2015.
+From 1990 to 1999, Mr. Young was an executive officer responsible for business development and acquisitions at Healthcare Property Investors, Inc. (NYSE: HCP).
 From 1988 to 1990, Mr. Young served as Associate Professor and Assistant Hospital Director of Vanderbilt University Medical Center.
 He served as Vice President, Corporate Marketing of Hospital Corporation of America (NYSE: HCA) from 1985 to 1988 and as Director of Corporate Planning and Business Development of American Hospital Supply Corporation (NYSE: AHSC) from 1981 to 1985.
 Mr. Young holds a B.S. from the University of Iowa and an MBA in finance from Suffolk University.
 Our Board of Directors concluded that Mr. Young should serve as a director of our company in recognition of his abilities to assist us in expanding our business and the contributions he can make to our strategic direction.